Barget20/Barget20/README.md

 - 👋 Hi, I’m Brian
 - 👀 I’m interested in any new coding languages I can to help me pursue a career in tech.
+I probably have the most experience using JavaScript.
-- 🌱 I’m currently learning Full-stack Web Development at Career Foundry
+- 🌱 I’m currently learning Full-stack Web Development at Career Foundry.
-- 💞️ I’m looking to collaborate on future website builds and designs for miscellaenous things
+- 💞️ I prefer frontend development over backend development until I gain more experience in backend.
-- 📫 How to reach me: It is easiest to reach out to me on my twitter account.
-I can also be reached at thecoachisba@gmail.com.
+- 📫 How to reach me: It is easiest to reach out to me via email brian.argetsinger@gmail.com for serious inquiries.

 <!---
 Barget20/Barget20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.